-Outputs of the Regional Climate Model (RCM) COSMO-CLM (Climate Limited-area Modeling Community, 2012) for past and future are used as meteorological drivers.
-CLM, driven by the coupled ocean-atmosphere GCM ECHAM 5/MPI-OM, was chosen,

-- 20 because it realistically simulates the 20th century South Asian monsoon compared to other GCMs following Kripalani et al. (2007).
-The CLM outputs air temperature and precipitation are bias corrected for the whole Upper Brahmaputra basin (Dobler and Ahrens, 2008, 2010), using available station data.
-Then the CLM data were downscaled to the spatial resolution of 1 × 1 km through the scaling tool SCALMET (Marke et al., - 25 2011a, b) without adding further bias correction.
-For all further model parameters we used open access data like SRTM (Jarvis et al., 2006) and Aster (ERSDAC, 2009) digital elevation models, the NASA Terra/Modis land cover product (Boston University, 2004), the Harmonized World Soil Database (FAO et al., 2009) and the Chinese Glacier

-Inventory (World Data Center For Glaciology and Geocryology, 2009).
-Further details to the applied input data can be found in Prasch et al. (2011b).
+Outputs of the regional climate model COSMO-CLM (Climate Limited-area Modeling Community, 2012) for past and future are used as meteorological drivers.
+CLM, driven by the coupled ocean-atmosphere global climate model (GCM) ECHAM 5/MPI-OM (European Centre/Hamburg Model), was chosen, because it realistically simulates the 20th century South Asian monsoon compared to other GCMs following Kripalani et al. (2007).
+Additionally, ERA 40 (ECMWF 40 yr re-analysis) was applied for the past (particularly for the model validation) to reduce GCM simulation biases, since they are based on meteorological observations.
+The CLM outputs for air temperature and precipitation are bias corrected for the whole Upper Brahmaputra Basin (Dobler and Ahrens, 2008, 2010), using available station data.
+Then the CLM data were downscaled to the spatial resolution of $1 \times 1$ km through the scaling tool SCALMET (Marke et al., 2011a, b) without adding further bias correction.
+For all further model parameters we used open access data like SRTM (Shuttle Radar Topography Mission; Jarvis et al., 2006) and Aster (ERSDAC, 2009) digital elevation models, the NASA Terra/Modis land cover product (Boston University, 2004), the Harmonized World Soil Database (FAO et al., 2009) and the Chinese Glacier Inventory (World Data Center For Glaciology and Geocryology, 2009), which provides mean ice thickness for the glaciers in the LRB.
+The mean ice thickness is then modified considering surface slope (Haeberli and Hoelzle, 1995) and the thinning out of the glacier to its edges and front.
+Additionally, a digital terrain analysis was carried out with TOPAZ (Topographic Parameterization; Gabrecht and Martz, 1999) and field data were applied.
+Further details to the applied input data in the models can be found in Table 1 and in Prasch et al. (2011b).